padrinobook/padrinobook/02-03-user-login-and-registration.md

 In traditional frameworks you would generate a user with a `user` model and a `users_controller` with the actions `new`, `create`, `update`, and `delete`.
-And you can't forget about security these days it would be nice to to have something at hand to save At the end we would need to find a method of safely storing the password for the user.
+And you can't forget about security these days it would be nice to to have something at hand to save atemail the end we would need to find a method of safely storing the password for the user.

 Of course, we could use you don't have to reinvent the wheel you can use Padrino's beautiful